 “Read every word of this free report to completely understand your insurance claim, the possible pit-falls, and how to hire the best contractor possible”

 The Process and Terms You Need to Understand

 The paperwork you receive from your insurance company is an estimate for repairs.
 We use the same software that your adjuster uses and we know how much for each item they “should” pay.
 The amount of your checks is not a secret.
 If you think your check isn’t big enough to get your roof replaced, don’t worry because it is only an estimate – not a final settlement.
-We will make sure that your claim receives every dime that your insurance company is required to pay.
+We will make sure that you receive every dime that your insurance company is required to pay.
 That amount is the “fair market price” for materials and labor and is usually figured using the same Xactimate software that we use.

 What about getting 3 bids?